disteroby/reply-challenge-framework/README.md

 The **Reply Challenge Framework** is designed to facilitate solving Reply Challenges by abstracting away common boilerplate code.
 It provides a structured setup so that users can focus exclusively on implementing the logic specific to the current challenge.
 The framework takes care of **input parsing**, **challenge execution**, and **result output**, allowing for an efficient and streamlined development process.

+Ecco il testo aggiornato con la documentazione completata:

+---

 ## Input Parsing